 Stanford’s Jeffrey Pfeffer reminds us how to succeed in today’s outgoing LIM model.
 While his advice comes from a caring heart and advice that’s useful useful in today’s organizational world, it reinforces the existing system that brings more downside than upside:

-Burnout is a serious issue that has surface within the organizational context and fantasy of “having it all.”
-Researchers have started to study the topic and have come up with some interesting delineation.
-Here are a couple of videos to get you started:
+Burnout is a new topic that’s surfaced within today’s organizational context and the goal of “having it all.”
+Researchers have started to study it as a serious health issue and have come up with some interesting delineations.
+Here are a couple of videos that can help you learn about burnout and how to come back to balance from it: